Official Information (LGOIMA)

 Occasionally we may need to take one or more of the following steps:

 Extend the timeframe to reach our decision

 Ask you to clarify, refine, or amend the scope of your request

 Fix a charge to supply you with information

 Decline your request

 We invite you to contact us at any time if you have questions regarding an official information request you have made or about the process in general.

 There are a number of resources available for you to view online:

-• QLDC has a short policy regarding the decision-making process for official information requests.
-It can be viewed here: [Policy - Decision-making for Official Information Requests - Jan 2018 - 57.1KB].
+We have a short policy regarding the decision-making process for official information requests.
+It can be viewed here.